j-xsen/totokbot/README.md

 ## adding modules

-  0. for this, MODULENAME is the name of your module, so replace it when actually adding it -- if you are low on time/don't want to read this, you can duplicate ExampleModule.js.example and adjust that file. just remove .example from the name & make it a javascript file.
+  0. for this, MODULENAME is the name of your module, so replace it when actually adding it

+      * if you are low on time/don't want to read this, you can duplicate ExampleModule.js.example and adjust that file. just remove .example from the name & make it a javascript file.

   1. create the file ```./modules/MODULENAME.js```
   2. create a constructor with one parameter, g
-    -- (ex. ```function MODULENAME(g){ }```)
+      * ex: ```function MODULENAME(g){ }```
   3. put ```module.exports = MODULENAME;``` at the end of the file
   4. in the constructor, add a public json object called cmd
   5. add your commands into cmd with the following format (remove comments):